minus34/LeafletHeatTest/README.md

 LeafletHeatTest
 ===============

-Just testing heatmaps in Leaflet with 250,000 records client side rendered.
+A population density heatmap using WebGl and Leaflet with ~350,000 points client side rendered.

-No guarantees I'll get this working the way I want it to...
+Data is based on ABS Census 2011 meshblock centroids.